Eric Chu

-Eric Li-luan Chu (朱立倫 (Zhū Lìlún); born on 7 June 1961) is a Taiwanese politician.
-He was born into a political family with strong Kuomintang (KMT) ties, and served as Vice Premier of the Republic of China, under Premier Wu Den-yih.
-Prior to this, Chu served as legislator (1999 to 2001) and as the magistrate of Taoyuan County (2001 to 2009).
-He was elected as the first mayor of the newly established city of New Taipei on 27 November 2010.
-On 17 January 2015, he was elected unopposed as Chairman of the Kuomintang, succeeding Ma Ying-jeou.
+Eric Li-luan Chu (朱立倫 (Zhū Lìlún); born on 7 June 1961) is a Taiwanese politician, statistician, and academic who served as the chairman of the Kuomintang from 2015 to 2016 and from 2021 to 2025.

+Chu was born to a political family in Taoyuan and graduated from National Taiwan University.
+After earning his doctorate from New York University in 1991, he began an academic career as an accounting professor and entered politics as a member of the Legislative Yuan in 1999.
+He was the magistrate of Taoyuan County from 2001 to 2009.
+From 2009 to 2010, he served as the vice premier of the Republic of China under Wu Den-yih, then was elected as the first mayor of New Taipei in 2010.

+On 17 January 2015, he was elected unopposed as the chairman of the Kuomintang, succeeding Ma Ying-jeou.
 On 17 October 2015, he was chosen as KMT candidate for the 2016 presidential election replacing incumbent candidate Hung Hsiu-chu.
 Chu was defeated by his opponent Tsai Ing-wen, and subsequently resigned his post as KMT chairman.
-He was succeeded as mayor of New Taipei by Hou You-yi in 2018.
+As a result of the 2021 Kuomintang chairmanship election, he returned to his former post as chairman of the party.